 January 15 - February 19, 1971

-Curated by Dianne Vanderlip, this is Neel’s first solo museum exhibition and is a comprehensive span of 50 years of her work.
-Showcased by her alma mater, Moore College, the exhibition was celebrated in conjunction with the artist receiving an Honorary Doctorate of Fine Arts.
+Curated by Dianne Vanderlip, this was Neel’s first solo museum exhibition and a survey of fifty years of her work.
+Showcased by her alma mater, Moore College of Art, the exhibition was celebrated in conjunction with the artist receiving an Honorary Doctorate of Fine Arts.

 October 16 - November 19, 1970

-Curated by Dianne Vanderlip, a germinal exhibition dealing with the early activities of the conceptual artists including Richard Smithson, Bruce Nauman, John Baldessari, and Joseph Kosuth.
+Curated by Dianne Vanderlip, a germinal exhibition dealing with the early activities of conceptual artists including Vito Acconci, John Baldessari, Mel Bochner, Dan Graham, Joseph Kosuth, Bruce Nauman, Dennis Oppenheim, Michael Snow and Robert Smithson.
 Accompanying catalogue with introduction by Lucy Lippard and Les Levine.